All Episodes

 Have a good time in PA.

-Let's go to uh Naples, Florida.
+Let's go to Naples, Florida.

 Hi, I'm always a listener.

-I just want to say that I think it's absolutely bizarre the about face that Obama just pulled on the economy, where he was telling everybody how urgent it was.
+First time I've called in, I just want to say that I think it's absolutely bizarre the about face that Obama just pulled on the economy, where he was telling everybody how urgent it was, his stimulus package must get passed.

-And I think what did you expect?
+What did you expect?

 He was trying to get elected.

-And I've noticed a lot of people that I know voted for him are sort of uh regretting their unintelligent decision.
+And I've noticed a lot of people that I know voted for him are sort of regretting their unintelligent decision.

 They were just angry at Bush.

-Well, that's true, and I think this was also a cultural phenomenon.
+And I think this was also a cultural phenomenon.

 It is what almost a manifestation of what Shelby Steele calls white guilt.